corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/manual-bootstrapping.md

 ### Populate the Crypto Database Connection Configuration

-Depending on your installation, follow the steps in one of the following sections to generate DDL for populating the RBAC database connection configuration:
+Depending on your installation, follow the steps in one of the following sections to generate DDL for populating the CRYPTO database connection configuration:

 * [Crypto Database Connection Configuration for Corda](#crypto-database-connection-configuration-for-corda)
 * [Crypto Database Connection Configuration for Corda Enterprise with HashiCorp Vault](#crypto-database-connection-configuration-for-corda-enterprise-with-hashicorp-vault) {{< enterprise-icon >}}